KARNATISAITHARUN/documentation/using-ocular/common-queries/dependency-analysis.md

-# Analyzing Dependencies
+# Examining Dependencies

-This tutorial describes using ShiftLeft Ocular to analyze application dependencies.
-It uses [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, to illustrate the steps and results.
+This example describes using ShiftLeft Ocular to examine application dependencies.
+It uses [HelloShiftLeft](../../introduction/helloshiftleft.md) to illustrate the steps and results.

-To understand what the HelloShiftLeft application depends on (internal packages as well as external open-source dependencies), use the following Code Property Graph (CPG) query in the ShiftLeft Ocular shell:
+To understand the HelloShiftLeft application dependencies (internal packages as well as external open-source dependencies), query the application's Code Property Graph (CPG)

 ```
 ocular> cpg.dependency.map(x => (x.name, x.version)).l